-- Undertake independent clinical research and ensure findings are disseminated through seminars, conference presentations and maintain a sustained level of publications in peer-reviewed journals, articles and conference proceedings. - Deliver against research objectives to meet project milestones and reporting schedules, as well as fully immerse in the research culture of the Faculty. - As appropriate to the level of appointment, prepare research proposals and funding applications to external bodies as appropriate and disseminate research findings through seminars, conference presentations, and a sustained publication record in peer-reviewed journals. - Attract, supervise and mentor postgraduate research students, including residents, Masters' and Doctorial students. - Supervise and mentor more junior staff and research students. - Promote and develop strategic partnerships with industry organisations. - Contribute to the development and implementation of education and research models that can be applied across a broad range of government and industry settings. - Lead, develop and foster a strong research team and mentor more junior staff to enhance their academic careers. - Provide leadership in developing research initiatives within the Faculty.
+- Undertake independent and innovative clinical research and ensure findings are disseminated through seminars, conference presentations and maintain a sustained level of publications in peer-reviewed journals, articles and conference proceedings. - Contribution to a research program within the discipline which is recognised nationally as a leader in the field and increases the national profile of the School, Faculty and University. - Deliver against research objectives to meet project milestones and reporting schedules, as well as fully immerse in the research culture of the Faculty. - Successfully obtain research funding and disseminate research findings through seminars, conference presentations, and a sustained publication record in peer-reviewed journals. - Lead, supervise and mentor more junior staff and research students. - Promote and develop strategic partnerships with industry organisations. - Contribute to the development and implementation of education and research models that can be applied across a broad range of government and industry settings. - Lead, develop and foster a strong research team and mentor more junior staff to enhance their academic careers. - Provide leadership in developing research initiatives within the Faculty. - Attract, supervise and mentor postgraduate research students, including residents, Masters' and Doctoral students.